Developing hospital services

 Hospital transformation plans

-During 2017 and 2018 the CCG worked with local clinicians, patients, councils and the community to develop plans for new hospital facilities within Hemel Hempstead providing urgent, diagnostic and outpatient care.
-This work also looked at other services that could be wrapped around hospital services such as community health, social care and voluntary services and assisted living housing.
+Alongside this, during 2017 and 2018 the CCG worked with local clinicians, patients, councils and the community to develop complementary plans for new hospital facilities within Hemel Hempstead that could provide urgent, diagnostic and outpatient care.

 Fit with wider plans